admsmn02/MortyOW/README.md

 - 👀 I’m interested in Back-end, and more precisely PHP

-- 🌱 I’m currently learning how to use GitHub correctly
+- 🌱 I’m currently learning Node.js and Solidity

 - 📫 You can contact me on adam.simon@edu.devinci.fr